wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

 = 4.0 =
+* Added support for multiple forms
-* Added ability to handle multiple forms
+* Added ability to export/import forms
-* Added selection of the form submission method
+* Added selection of the form *method* attribute
-* Updated Italian translation
+* Updated Italian and Russian translations

-Note: This version is not compatible with earlier versions.
+Note: Version 4 is not compatible with version 3.
+After you upgrade to version 4, you'll have to reconfigure your BP Profile Search forms and widgets, and modify any BP Profile Search shortcodes and *do_action* codes you are using.
+In a multisite installation, you'll find the BP Profile Search settings page in the individual Site Admin(s), and no longer in the Network Admin.

 = 3.6.6 =
 * Added French translation
 = 3.6.5 =